 The VirtualBox Guest Additions for all supported guest operating systems are provided as a single CD-ROM image file which is called VBoxGuestAdditions.iso.
+This image file is located in the installation directory of VirtualBox.
 To install the Guest Additions for a particular VM, you mount this ISO file in your VM as a virtual CD-ROM and install from there.